 We know that prolonged exposure to extremely stressful or traumatizing events changes how our brain functions.
 We are beginning to understand some of the problems that this exposure creates.
 An important part of survival of human beings is our bodies automatically entering into what is called the “fight or flight” state.

 When threatened, our body begins to pump adrenalin, cortisol, and a number of other stress hormones and neurotransmitters into our system.
 We get a boost of energy, increased respiration and heart rate, more blood pumped to extremities, digestion shuts down and our pupils dilate.
-This part of the autonomic nervous system is called the sympathetic nervous system.
-Interestingly enough, a part of our brain recognizes danger before we are even aware there might be a problem.
-The autonomic nervous system has a counterpart called the parasympathetic nervous system and this is responsible for returning the body to a state of balance before the threat appeared.
+This part of the autonomic nervous system controlling fight/flight is called the sympathetic nervous system.
+The sympathetic nervous system has a counterpart called the parasympathetic nervous system that is responsible for returning the body to a state of balance before the threat appeared.
 It is what calms us back down physiologically.

-Repeated or prolonged exposure to what the brain considers threat will improve the functioning and neural connections of the sympathetic nervous system.
-This sometimes leaves people in a state of fight or flight response far too often, with a limited ability to achieve a healthy balance between the parasympathetic and sympathetic nervous systems .
+Repeated or prolonged exposure to what the brain considers threat can result in an over active sympathetic nervous system increasing anxiety and exacting a cost will improve the functioning and neural connections of the sympathetic nervous system.
+This sometimes leaves people in a state of fight or flight response far too often, with a limited ability to achieve a healthy balance between the parasympathetic and sympathetic nervous systems.
+That balance is important for healthy brain function.
 Triggers such as a backfiring car, fireworks, a song, smell or sound, intrusive thoughts – a million possibilities may activate that fight or flight response.
 We currently suspect that MCN can help the brain to maintain a better balance between sympathetic and parasympathetic activity.
-This can result in a reduction of symptoms and we hope an improved quality of life.
+This can result in a reduction of symptoms and we believe an improved quality of life.

 Finally, we do not have enough evidence to know if this technology will be helpful for you.
 Everyone's brain is different and as with medication, everyone responds differently.
-What we do believe is that there is minimal risk of harm or discomfort and again, the only cost is transportation to the research site and a little time.
+What we do believe is that there is minimal risk of harm or discomfort.
 If it alleviates any suffering, it is worth our time.